 Innovation Law Lab et al. v.
 Nielsen, No. 3:19-cv-00807 (N.D.
 Cal., filed Feb.
 14, 2019)

-A lawsuit challenging this forced return policy (commonly known as “Remain in Mexico”), was brought on behalf of legal organizations that serve asylum seekers and eleven asylum seekers from Central America.
+A lawsuit challenging this forced return policy (commonly known as “Remain in Mexico,” or RIM), was brought on behalf of legal organizations that serve asylum seekers and eleven asylum seekers from Central America.
 Defendants include DHS, CBP, USCIS and ICE.
 The complaint explains that the individual plaintiffs are particularly vulnerable to, and many have already suffered, serious violence and discrimination while stranded in Mexico.
 Furthermore, without access to legal representation, information regarding immigration court hearings, or the right to lawfully work in Mexico, these individuals have been effectively deprived of the right to apply for asylum in the United States as a result of the MPP/RIM policy.

 MPP/RIM also substantially interferes with legal organizations seeking to serve asylum seekers and other immigrant populations, straining and diverting these organizations’ resources as they scramble to assist asylum seekers stranded in Mexico.
 The complaint alleges that Defendants’ failure to comply with the notice and comment requirements established under the Administrative Procedures Act is also a violation of law.